EcoAcademy/EcoAcademy/README.md

 ### Commercial License

-For companies or individuals interested in using EcoAcademy in a proprietary or commercial product, we offer a commercial license.
-The commercial license allows you to use, modify, and distribute EcoAcademy without adhering to the GPLv3's copyleft obligations.
+We offer a commercial license for companies or individuals interested in using EcoAcademy in a proprietary or commercial product.
+The license allows you to use, modify, and distribute EcoAcademy without adhering to the GPLv3's copyleft obligations.

 To inquire about obtaining a commercial license, please contact us at: